radumarias/syncoxiders/README.md

 # The big picture

 This is what it's planned to have in the end.
-This ommits the backup and encryption is not shown explicitly but it's there.
+This ommits the backup, emails and encryption is not shown explicitly but it's there.

 ![](https://github.com/radumarias/syncoxiders/blob/main/website/resources/services2.png?raw=true)